 Best Chefs and In-Cottage Catering in the Cotswolds

 For those staying in luxury holiday cottages and seeking a bespoke dining experience, the Cotswolds offers exceptional in-cottage catering services.
 Enjoy gourmet meals prepared by The Occasional Master Chef, known for their fine dining experiences using locally sourced ingredients.
-Dine Indulge offers a personal chef experience which is as simple to organise as ordering a takeaway and guests of StayCotswold can enjoy 10% off with their Guest VIP pass.
+Dine Indulge offers a personal chef experience which is as simple to organise as ordering a takeaway and guests of StayCotswold can enjoy 10% off with their Guest VIP pass, whilst at Yhangry, StayCotswold guests can save £50 when booking a private chef for their cottage stay.
 Finally Westwell Downs Fine Foods and Events Chef, Charlie Curtis is a farmers son passionate about locally sourced food.

 Whether you’re immersing yourself in its history, exploring its attractions, wandering through its picturesque towns and villages, dining at its finest establishments, or enjoying gourmet experiences in the comfort of your Cotswold holiday accommodation, the Cotswolds has something for everyone.
 Why not take a look at our 10 Things to do guides to many local towns and villages before planning your next staycation with us.